Capstone-Projects-2025-Fall/project-002-aac-api/documentation/docs/system-architecture/design.md

 A check list for architecture design is attached here [architecture\_design\_checklist.pdf](https://templeu.instructure.com/courses/106563/files/16928870/download?wrap=1 "architecture_design_checklist.pdf")  and should be used as a guidance.

+I've left the text above as a guide until this document is more finalized.

+This diagram shows an AAC user providing an input to the game.
+First, the game calls a function from our library, expecting an input in return.
+Then, the library accesses the system microphone, which is shown as an interaction with the user.
+Once the audio is returned, it is piped to the API, which tenatively is a seperate process than the game's implementation of the library.
+The API then calls the operating system's native transcription functions, and gets a string in return.
+The library then passes the input to the game, which displays the resulting action to the user.

 ```mermaid
 sequenceDiagram
   participant Game as Game;